openharmony/docs/docs-en/readme/driver-subsystem.md

 }
 ```

-**Init**: When devices are successfully bound, the framework calls  **Init**  to initialize the driver.
-After initialization is complete, the driver framework will determine whether to create external service APIs based on the configuration file.

-If the driver fails to be initialized, the driver framework will automatically release the created device API.
+Description of Init: When devices are successfully bound, the framework calls Init to initialize the driver.
+After initialization is complete, the driver framework will determine whether to create external service interfaces based on the configuration file.
+If the driver fails to be initialized, the driver framework will automatically release the created device interface.

 ```
 int32_t SampleDriverInit(struct HdfDeviceObject *deviceObject)